bobokun/actualtap-py/README.md

     - Run shortcut -> Wallet Transactions to JSON - Shared
     - Run shortcut -> Wallet to ActualTap - Shared
+9. Create a blank `wallet.txt` file at the root of your iCloud Drive folder
+10. To prevent duplicate transaction issues, make sure to set the `wallet.txt` to "Keep Downloaded" at the root of your iCloud Drive folder in the Files app.

 ## Android Setup